escolmebartlebooth/usdc-t1-p4-detection/README.md

 In the same cell as the line seeking function, 2 other functions are defined:

 + calculate_radius - this takes left and right lane pixels and fits a real world unit line to each using fixed conversion parameters of 30/720 m/pixel in the y direction and 3.7/700 m/pixel in the x direction
-+ calculate_offset - this calculates the car's positional offset in metres from the center of the lane
++ calculate_offset - this calculates the car's positional offset in metres from the center of the lane by assuming that the image center is the center of the lane and then seeing how far away in pixels the detected lane center is (between the left and right lane pixels) and then using a fixed conversion of 3.7m per pixel to return the offset in metres.

 The outputs from these calculations are then made available to add to the output image as text annotations.